10Duke Scale SDK for Java

 Workflow description

-The client application opens a browser and starts the login flow with the OIDC-provider.
-The client simultaneously opens a local HTTP-server, which is used to detect when the login is complete: When the login is complete, the OIDC server will issue HTTP-redirect to a pre-configured URL (the redirect-uri) in the browser.
-For details see RFC 8252: 7.3 Loopback Interface Redirection.
+The client application opens a browser and starts the login flow with the OIDC provider.
+The client simultaneously opens a local HTTP server used to detect when the login is complete.
+After completing the login, the OIDC server issues an HTTP redirect to a preconfigured URL (the redirect URI) in the browser.
+For details, see RFC 8252: 7.3 Loopback Interface Redirection.

 Configuration

-The client has to be configured with HTTP-message, which is served by the HTTP-server after the login is complete.
-This HTTP message is a HTTP-response body (response message entity).
-The client application is also responsible for configuring the OIDC-provider's JSON Web Key Set URL and the OpenID Connect discovery URL where the OIDC-provider's authorization settings are advertised.
+The client must be configured with an HTTP message served by the HTTP server after the login is complete.
+The HTTP message is an HTTP response body (response message entity).
+The client application must also configure the OIDC provider's JSON Web Key Set URL and the OpenID Connect discovery URL, which advertises the OIDC provider's authorization settings.

 Device authentication